amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ### Attempt

-* A person commits the offense of attempt when, with specific intent to commit a specific offense, he does any act which constitutes a substantial step towards the commission of that offense
+* A person commits the offense of attempt when, **with specific intent to commit an offense**, he does any act which constitutes a **substantial step towards the commission** of that offense
   * Under MPC, attempt also includes purposely engaging in conduct which would constitute the crime if the attendant circumstances were as he believes them to be (i.e., reverse mistake of fact)
     * This rejects factual impossibility as a defense to attempt
 * Substantial Step - majority of jurisdiction use this test demarcate attempt from preparation
-  * Step needs to be an overt act strongly corroborative of the actor's criminal purpose (more than just preparation); this can include:
+  * Step needs to be an overt act **strongly corroborative of the actor's criminal purpose (more than just preparation)**; this can include:
     * Lying in wait, searching for or following the contemplated victim of the crime;
     * Enticing or seeking to entice the contemplated victim of the crime to go to the place contemplated for its commission;
     * Reconnoitering the place contemplated for the commission of the crime;
     * Possession, collection or fabrication of materials to be used in crime, at/near the contemplated crime scene OR specially designed for such unlawful use, where such possession serves no other lawful purpose
     * Unlawful entry of a structure, vehicle or enclosure in which it is contemplated that the crime will be committed;
-  * Minority of jurisdictions use alternatives to substantial
+  * **Minority** of jurisdictions use alternatives to substantial step:
-    * Proximity test - requires coming dangerously close completion; in all reasonable probability, crime would have been successfully completed but for timely intervention
+    * **Proximity test** - requires coming **dangerously close completion**; in all reasonable probability, crime would have been successfully completed but for timely intervention
     * Unequivocally test - does not constitute an attempt until it becomes unequivocal.
 That is, an attempt occurs when a person’s conduct, standing alone, unambiguously manifests her criminal intent
-* Abandonment - Once a D has moved from mere preparation to attempt by taking substantial step, abandonment is generally not recognized as defense to attempt
+* **Abandonment** - Once a D has moved from mere preparation to attempt by taking substantial step, **abandonment is generally not recognized as defense** to attempt
-  * To the extent this defense is recognized today (minority of states, MPC), however, it applies **only if the defendant voluntary and completely renounces her criminal purpose** (must be genuine change of heart) and completely terminates/prevents commission of crime
+  * **MPC and minority of states do recognize** version of abandonment defense, however, it applies **only if the defendant voluntary and completely renounces her criminal purpose** (must be genuine change of heart) and **completely terminates/prevents commission** of crime
 * Note: through the merger doctrine, attempt collapses into the crime upon its successful commission; can't be charged with both the crime and attempted crime

 ### Conspiracy